Melatonin-Rich Foods to Help You Sleep

 How to Fall Asleep Faster

-Interesting Facts About Foods: Tryptophan, Serotonin and Melatonin
+Interesting Facts About Foods and Sleep

-Milk: Milk contains the amino acid tryptophan.
-Tryptophan converts to 5-HTP, which then induces the release of serotonin.
-Serotonin calms the mind and relaxes the body.
-Serotonin triggers the release of the hormone, melatonin.
-Plus, the calcium in milk is said to also induce sleep.
+- Milk: Can't Sleep?
+Have a glass of warm milk.
+It is not uncommon to hear a glass of warm milk may induce sleep.
+This is because of the tryptophan content.
+The body converts tryptophan to 5-HTP, then serotonin, and ultimately, melatonin.
+In addition, the calcium is thought to also help induce sleep.
 Interestingly, human breast milk is said to already contain melatonin.
 Breastfeeding also promotes the release of serotonin in the mother.
-This mutual cycle and effect calms and soothes the mother and breastfeeding child.
+This mutual effect calms and soothes both the mother and breastfeeding child.

-Melatonin Research and Interesting Findings
+Research and Other Interesting Findings